sepideh-abedini/sepideh-abedini.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 My name is Sepideh Abedini.
 I am a master's student at the University of Waterloo, under the supervision of **[Prof. M. Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/)** at the **[Data Systems Group](https://uwaterloo.ca/data-systems-group/)**.
-Currently an Associate Applied ML Engineer at the [Vector Institute](https://vectorinstitute.ai/), developing privacy-aware text-to-SQL and PII detection pipelines using abstraction techniques, LLMs, and synthetic data.
+Currently an Associate Applied ML Engineer at the **[Vector Institute](https://vectorinstitute.ai/)**, developing privacy-aware text-to-SQL and PII detection pipelines using abstraction techniques, LLMs, and synthetic data.

 My research focuses on the application of LLMs in Data Management Systems and Data Privacy.